MediaRon/wp-presenter-pro/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.1.2 =
+Overhaul of the blockquote block to add gradients, inner/outer quotes, padding, and author attribute.
+Fixing slide theme load order so the WordPress theme does not override defaults.
+Block styling in the back-end more accurately represents what is shown in the presentation.
+Slide title can now be aligned left, center, or right.
+Code block can now accomodate more height and a font size/typeface.

 = 3.1.1 =
 Added style attributes to the HTML block attribute for immense flexibility.
 Fixed transitions on horizontal and vertical slides.